Google Maps: Naming disputes

 In 2012, BBC News reported that Google was facing potential legal action from Iran for its lack of a naming label for the Persian Gulf on Google Maps.
 The body of water was not labelled on the map; Iran said Google would see "serious damages" if the gulf was not named on the map.
 The gulf is the subject of a naming dispute.
 Since 2016, Google Maps has displayed both Persian Gulf and Arabian Gulf on the body of water and shows "either Arabian or Persian Gulf to local users, depending on geolocation and language settings."

 In February 2025, as a response to Donald Trump's Executive Order 14172, the Gulf of Mexico was relabeled to "Gulf of America" for US users and "Gulf of Mexico (Gulf of America)" elsewhere, except for Mexico itself where it remained the Gulf of Mexico.
 The decision received criticism, with Mexican president Claudia Sheinbaum asking Google to reconsider its decision, and stating that her government would not rule out filing a civil lawsuit against Google.
 Google subsequently disabled user reviews of the gulf after the name change occurred; BBC News reported that "Google appears to have deleted some negative reviews left in the wake of its name change."
 In May 2025, Sheinbaum said a lawsuit had been filed against Google for its continued use of "Gulf of America" on Google Maps.

 In April 2025, an update was released for Google Maps that more explicitly displayed the "West Philippine Sea" label for parts of the South China Sea claimed by the Philippines.
 The decision was praised by Filipino officials but criticized by the Chinese Foreign Ministry.
 A Google spokesperson stated, "The West Philippine Sea has always been labeled on Google Maps.
 We recently made this label easier to see at additional zoom levels."

+In late August 2026, after Donald Trump signed an executive order that renamed Lake Ontario to Lake America, Google Maps updated its base map data for users in the United States to reflect the name change.
+Maps still shows the lake as Lake Ontario for Canadian users, while showing both names for international users not based in either the US or Canada.